programster/tutorial-es6-module-demo/README.md

 ```

 ## TypeScript
-Initially when I created this, it was purely focussed on using ES6 Modules in pure Javascript, but one can one
+Initially when I created this, it was purely focused on using ES6 Modules in pure Javascript, but one can one
 can make use of Typescript too.

 The files include `Cat.ts` which is similar to `Dog.js`, but in Typescript format.
 One can then compile that to `Cat.js` with the following command: